ed-flanagan/advent-of-code-solutions-elixir/README.md

   part has one for example input and another for file input
 * `priv/puzzle_input/y2021/d07.txt`.
 An empty file to copy/paste your puzzle
   input into

+The optional `--session` flag takes your web browser session token (you can retrieve if you inspect the web page while logged in).
+If provided, the task will attempt to download your input file.

 ### Running tests